cara380nm/lomos_public/Readme.markdown

 #### Genomos

 Genomos has the largest population of gnomes in the Lomos sea, and a smattering of other civilised races.
+Gnomish is heavily spoken amongst the gnomes, but common is near universal too.

 Goblins are relatively rare now, though travel between settlements isn't always safe.
 Travellers should still be prepared for an occassional brigand attack.
 Those foolish enough to step off the main tracks should expect to meet more exotic foes.
 In particular, tales are still told of the Drail, a large grey supposedly invulnerable monster.